freebiesoft/reversesearch/README.md

 - Can specify own match mechanics via a custom output handler (see example 4 in examples/main.go).
 - Works seamlessly with log files that use single or multi line log entries.
 - Works seamlessly with log files that use either windows style newlines (CRLF) or Unix style newlines (LF).
-- Code has been commented with GoDoc in mind.
+- Code has been commented in line with GoDoc standards.

 ## Limitations and Assumptions